igalabs/TD-Remote-Tools/readme.md

 1. Place TD Remote.tox in your project

-2. Select the network interface to which this device is connected - **Local address** parameter
+2. Select the network interface to which mobile device is connected - **Local address** parameter

 3. Select the required container and place in the **Panel COMP** parameter